The Attorneys You Want On Your Side

 Our Skilled New Jersey Accident Lawyers Are Dedicated To Protecting Public Workers

 Suffering an occupational injury as a public employee puts you in a bit of a unique position from a legal standpoint, because occupational injuries are treated differently from other injuries in terms of compensation.
 Don’t let that confuse you, and don’t let yourself be intimidated into settling for a penny less than the full value of your claim.
 You can expect resistance from the opposing party – and you can expect us to push right back if you select us to represent you.
-At Lomurro Law, our New Jersey accident attorneys make the claim resolution process as stress-free as possible so you can concentrate on regaining your health.
+At Lomurro Munson LLC, our New Jersey accident attorneys make the claim resolution process as stress-free as possible so you can concentrate on regaining your health.
 Call us today at 732-482-9285, or simply fill out our online contact form for a free, confidential case consultation.
 Our main office is in Freehold, and we can meet you in person or by videoconference.